hmedal/LANS/README.md

 4. The code should be run with at least 4 processors.
 In this version, each processor is responsible for one role; so, the minimum number of processors must be equal to the number of roles.
 (This condition will be removed from the next versions.)

-# How to run Graph-Simulation-4:
+# How to run Graph-Simulation:

 1. Download "spark-2.1.0-bin-hadoop2.7.tgz" this package from http://spark.apache.org/downloads.html , unzip and save it in your cluster.
 2. Make all the files in the "/Spark/..../bin" directory executable (e.g. using command chmod a+x bin).